-In its effort to add additional value to the investment process White Oaks Investment Management, Inc. has adopted a pooled approach in its professional dealings with qualified advisory clients that have a minimum of \$1,000,000 of assets under management with White Oaks or a net worth (not including main residence) of at least \$2,000,000 (\$5,000,000 for non-personal entities).
+In its effort to add additional value to the investment process White Oaks Investment Management, Inc. has adopted a pooled approach in its professional dealings with qualified advisory clients that have a firm minimum of \$2,000,000 of assets under management with White Oaks or a net worth (not including main residence) of at least \$2,100,000 (\$5,000,000 for non-personal entities) .
 Additional structures have been created for those with \$5,000,000 (\$25,000,000 for non-personal entities) of investible assets known in SEC parlance as a Super-Accredited Investor.
-To provide for preferred tax status and client protections these structures are formed as Limited Liability Corporations (LLC) Specifically, White Oaks Investment Management, Inc. acts as investment adviser to a variety of these limited liability companies, that is include (1) White Oaks Advisors Aggressive Growth Fund, LLC, (2) White Oaks Wealth Advisors Alternative Strategies Fund, LLC, (3) White Oaks Wealth Advisors Conservative Growth Fund, LLC, (4) White Oaks Wealth Advisors Moderate Growth Fund, LLC., and (5) White Oaks Wealth Advisors Flexible Strategies Fund, LLC.
-The White Oaks Wealth Advisors Flexible Strategies fund does have a performance fee as part of the compensation coupled with a lower management fee.
+To provide for preferred tax status and client protections these structures are formed as Limited Liability Corporations (LLC) Specifically, White Oaks Investment Management, Inc. acts as investment adviser to a variety of these limited liability companies, that include; (1) White Oaks Aggressive Growth Fund, LLC, (2) White Oaks Alternative Strategies Fund, LLC, (3) White Oaks Low Volatility Fund, LLC, (4) White Oaks Moderate Growth Fund, LLC.
+(5) White Oaks Flexible Strategies Fund, LLC and (6) White Oaks Freedom Fund, LLC.
+These funds also have a matching offshore fund for IRA monies.
+(7) White Oaks Aggressive Growth Fund, SP (8) White Oaks Alternative Strategies Fund SP (9) White Oaks Low Volatility Fund SP (10) White Oaks Moderate Growth Fund SP (11) White Oaks Flexible Strategies Fund SP and (12) White Oaks Freedom Fund SP.
+The White Oaks Wealth Advisors Flexible Strategies and White Oaks Wealth Advisors Freedom funds do have a performance fee as part of the compensation coupled with a lower management fee.
 Such limited liability companies shall be comprised of investors who shall enjoy status as members in such LLCs.
 Rather than White Oaks Investment Management, Inc. providing investment supervisory service support directly to such advisory clients, such investment supervisory support shall instead be provided directly to the LLCs.